markrad/azure-embedded-sdk-rs-example/README.md

 * AZ_IOT_CONNECTION_STRING which should be set to the connection string of the device you are simulating
 * AZ_IOT_ROOT_CERTIFICATE which should be set to the full or relative path of the (currently) Baltimore CyberTrust root certificate.
 This file is included in the repository.

+Logging is performed by env_logger.
+You might need a RUST_LOG environment variable to see the output.

-With no changes, the example will send 200 messages to the IoT hub and exit.
+With no changes, the example will run forever.

 ## Implemented
 * Connect to an IoT hub using SAS authentication